Error Reference

 rill-r010

-Cause: Loop or collection operation exceeded configured iteration limit (prevents infinite loops).
+1. Iteration limit exceeded — A loop or collection operation exceeded the configured iteration limit (prevents infinite loops).

-Resolution: Reduce data size, adjust iteration limit via RuntimeOptions, or check for infinite loop conditions.
+Resolution: Reduce data size, adjust the iteration limit via RuntimeOptions, or check for infinite loop and infinite yield conditions.
+For streams: ensure the stream closure yields a bounded number of chunks, or increase the stream iteration limit in RuntimeOptions.

 Example: